An electric generator can be a very helpful, empowering machine.

 Deadly levels of CO can quickly build up in these spaces and can linger for hours, even after the generator has shut off.

-Place the generator outside and far from doors, windows, vents and other openings that could allow CO to come indoors or be drawn into potentially occupied spaces.
-Direct the engine exhaust away from potentially occupied spaces.
+Place the generator outside, far from doors, windows, vents and other openings that could allow CO to come indoors or be drawn into potentially occupied spaces.
+Direct the engine exhaust down-wind and away from potentially occupied spaces.

 Test batteries monthly.
 Smoke alarms cannot detect CO.